dendrite/viscosity/Glia/README.markdown

 * How to get from server number of client connected??

-* Client correct wait - for a period - something like Future ** Need look through all cases - but first situation looks pretty good ** CASE: if Server will send but Clint is down?
+* Client correct wait - for a period - something like Future
+* Need look through all cases - but first situation looks pretty good
+* CASE: if Server will send but Clint is down?
-** Need to make a stress loading from a lot of clients
+* Need to make a stress loading from a lot of clients
+* If connection from client is still opened - and reuse again and again the proxy - what in this case? - check it

 * 3 - Need to make an Arquillian test - ot examples for EJB Glia example